omnect/meta-omnect/README.md

 ```sh
 sudo fw_setenv factory-reset 1
 ```
-This recrates the corresponding filesystem of partitions `data` and `etc` on the next boot.
+This re-creates the corresponding filesystem of partitions `data` and `etc` on the next boot.
 If the `factory` partition contains a directory `etc`, then the content is copied to the `etc` partition.

 **Note:** The factory reset does not ensure data security.
 The old data is not wiped before recreating the respectively filesystem.